It’s the time of year when KiwiSaver providers are delivering their Annual Member Statements.

 You can also make voluntary lump sum contributions if you want to.

-Each year the Government will contribute up to $521.43 towards your KiwiSaver fund.
-Anyone who is contributing to their KiwiSaver is eligible to receive this money.
+The Government will contribute up to $521.43 each year towards your KiwiSaver fund until you turn 65.
 All you need to do is make at least $1042.86 of your own contributions between 1 July and 30 June each year.
-If you join KiwiSaver or turn 18 partway through the year, your Government Contribution will be pro-rated.
+This is also called the ‘Member Tax Credit’ (MTC).
+If you join KiwiSaver or turn 18 partway through the year, your MTC will be pro-rated.

-Login to your KiwiSaver member portal, review the contributions that you’ve made to your fund (this doesn’t include employer contributions) to see if you’ve contributed enough.
-If you haven’t quite made the minimum of $1042.86, you can make a voluntary contribution.
+You can check your KiwiSaver balance through your provider’s investor portal or through MyIR.
+You can view the contributions that you’ve made to your fund to see if you’ve contributed enough.
+You can make a voluntary contribution if you haven’t quite made the minimum of $1042.86.
 You can find deposit details for your KiwiSaver fund in your member portal.
 Alternatively, contact your KiwiSaver provider, and they can give you this information.

 If you’re in the wrong fund type, you may be missing out on investment returns.
 Or, if you’re in a fund that focuses on long-term growth, you may not have enough time to recover from market dips if you plan on using your money within a shorter period of time.